House Mouse Control

 The house mouse, a rodent, has been associated with human settlements since the development of agriculture in pre-historic times.
 Mice have been spreading from Northern India and the middle east throughout europe with the cultivation of cereals and the development of primitive granaries (~9000 BC).

-Their phenomenal rate of breeding (they reach sexual maturity in about 5 weeks, exhibit postpartum oestrus and the weaning period of average litter size of 6 is ~3 weeks) means that, if food is abundant and conditions are right a few mice can result in a serious infestation in a relatively short time.
-This is an important reason why early interventions are important and to start a mouse control program at the first signs of mice, before the mouse problem gets bigger.
+Mice can breed fast.
+They reach sexual maturity in about 5 weeks, exhibit postpartum oestrus and the weaning period of average litter size of 6 is ~3 weeks.
+This means that, if food is abundant and conditions are right a few can result in a serious infestation in a relatively short time.
+This is an important reason why early interventions are important and to start a mouse control program at the first signs of mice, before the mouse problem gets extremely serious.

 In addition, mouse infestations and any problems associated with control of mice will also have a negative impact on “scores on the doors” hygiene rating in premises were food is handled.